plone/training/transmogrifier/pipeline.rst

   The blueprint name, `mysite.example` is defined in the configure.zcml, where it points to the Python Class.
   See <blueprints> for more information about writing custom blueprints.

+removeid
+  The removeid step is fairly straightforward, it removes the `id` key from the item.
+  If the `id` is left in, objects aren't properly created in the Plone site.
+  Instead, the id for the object is pulled from the `_path`.

 copyuid
-  This part uses the `manipulator` blueprint, which allows you to copy a key from the item to the Plone object using a :term:`TALES` expression.
+  This part uses the `manipulator` blueprint, and allows you to copy a key from the item to the Plone object using a :term:`TALES` expression.
   The `copyuid` part is needed for the `schemaupdater` to properly set the item's UUID.

 deserializer
-  If the data was contained inside of an attached JSON file, stuff that data back into the pipeline for the next step.
+  If the data was contained inside of an attached JSON file, push that data back into the pipeline for the next step.

-logger
-  You get the option to output a line to the log for each item imported in the site.
-  The `name` is prepended on to each log message.
-  `level` determines the log level.
-  You can even have multiple loggers set to different levels, which might provide different output per environment.
-  The provided sample will log the `_path` for each imported item.
-  Note that this logger is one of the final steps, so the item appears in the log after the item was successfully imported.
-  For debugging, it can be helpful to move the logger to the top, so you know which item you need to check when an error is thrown.
+workflowhistory
+  The workflowhistory step will put all your newly imported content into the same review state it was in on the old site.

 savepoint
   For large sites, you may have thousands of items being imported, and it can be a pain to start over when you hit an error.
   The example `savepoint` will commit after every 1000 items.
   This is set to 1000, because a jsonify export saves 1000 items to a folder.
   This will be discussed more later in <import>.
+  You can adjust to save how often you want.